 Subsection (a) imposes only on the owner of record a duty to obtain a new certificate of title for a damaged vessel.
 Other owners do not have such a duty.
-Subsection (a) is therefore unlikely to apply to a dealer because a dealer typically will not have title transferred into the dealer's name for the relatively short period that the dealer owns the vessel.
-Cf. Section 5(b)(4) (exempting dealers from having to apply for a certificate of title).
-Subsection (a) is also unlikely to apply to a secured party.
-In contrast, subsection (d) applies to any person that transfers an ownership interest in a damaged or salvaged vessel.
+In contrast, subsection (d) provides that any person that transfers an ownership interest in a damaged vessel makes a warranty if prior to giving value the purchaser was not provided with a branded title or provided with a record indicating that the vessel is damaged.
 Accordingly, an owner other than the owner of record who transfers its ownership interest can be deemed to have warranted the vessel under subsection (c).
-Subsection (d) therefore applies to dealers, even though a dealer need not apply for a certificate of title and may never become the owner of record.
-Subsection (d) also applies to a secured party conducting a disposition under Uniform Commercial Code Section 9-610, because such a disposition transfers the debtor's ownership interest.
+So too can a secured party conducting a disposition under Uniform Commercial Code Section 9-610, because such a disposition transfers the debtor's ownership interest.
 See Uniform Commercial Code Section 9-617(a)(1).